spilgames/job-runner/docs/apps/job_runner/rest.rst

 ~~~~~~~~~~~~

 ``GET /api/v1/worker_pool/``
     Returns a list of available worker-pools.
+The following filters are
+    allowed:

+    title
+        The exact title of the worker-pool.

 ``GET /api/vi/worker-pools/{WORKER_POOL_ID}/``
     Return the details of a specific worker-pool id.